nthmost/illuminate/README.rst

   extractionmetrics = myDataset.ExtractionMetrics()
   errormetrics = myDataset.ErrorMetrics()

-Note that not all datasets contain all binaries.
+Note that not all run data will contain all binaries.
 Particularly, ErrorMetrics.bin will be missing if no errors were recorded / reported by the sequencer.

 In the vast majority of cases, variables and data structures closely resemble the names